CPAP Alternatives: 4 Proven Options for Sleep Apnea Treatment

 Cost Considerations

 For patients who qualify and can afford it, Inspire can be effective.
-However, most patients with sleep apnea are better served by oral appliance therapy compared to Inspire — it is non-surgical, reversible, and achieves comparable compliance rates at a fraction of the cost.
+However, most patients with sleep apnea are better served by oral appliance therapy compared to Inspire — it is non-surgical, reversible, and achieves comparable adherence rates at a fraction of the cost.

-Option 5: Other Surgical Procedures
+Option 4: Other Surgical Procedures

 Several surgical procedures can address the structural causes of obstructive sleep apnea.
 These are typically considered when conservative treatments (CPAP and oral appliances) have failed and the patient has identifiable anatomical obstructions.